Department Centered Cultures – A Major Roadblock for Organizational Development

-shutterstock_194651210When looking at success stories in organizational development, we frequently find a common pattern:
+Success stories in organizational development frequently reveal a common pattern.

 Sounds fantastic, doesn’t it?
 Now, what do you see when you look at your organization?

-What I see in the field far too often are micro-cultures centered around individual departments, creating fractioned and conflicted organizations.
+In the field, I often see micro-cultures centered around individual departments, leading to fragmented and conflicted organizations.
 I find cross-functional departments at odds with one another, group resentment with accusations of special attention being shown, finger pointing, scapegoatism, and a general sentiment of us-against-them hanging thick in the air.

 Just a few minutes reading company reviews on Glassdoor will highlight how often organizations are dealing with the fallout from negative departmental culture taking control.